Title IX Policy

 The Compliance Coordinator is responsible for administering and ensuring the School’s compliance with Title IX.
 In order to ensure compliance with Title IX in all facets of the School’s operation, the Compliance Coordinator will coordinate with the School’s administration to implement and administer this policy and the School’s related grievance procedures for resolving Title IX complaints.
 The Compliance Coordinator is also responsible for investigating complaints of sex-based discrimination, harassment, violence, or other allegations regarding violations of Title IX; working with law enforcement regarding such complaints when necessary; and ensuring that complaints are resolved promptly and appropriately to the extent possible.
 The Compliance Coordinator may delegate these duties to other school employees or external investigators, as necessary and in his or her sole discretion, to ensure the prompt and appropriate resolution of any complaint.

 The Compliance Coordinator (or his or her designee) may also meet with the School’s students, parents/guardians, and/or employees regarding their rights and obligations under Title IX and to address any questions regarding the School’s compliance with such obligations.

 Inquiries concerning this policy, Title IX, and any related issues of sex-based discrimination should be directed to the School’s Compliance Coordinator:

-Title: Director of Guidance Services and Title IX Compliance Coordinator
+Title: Assistant Superintendent of Curriculum and Instruction and Interim Title IX Compliance Coordinator

 Office Address: 1000 Forty Foot Road, Lansdale, PA 19446